BleuBleu/FamiStudio/Docs/docs/pianoroll.md

 ## Special delete

 Much like Special paste, "Special delete" is a more advanced form of deletion.
-You can bring up the special delete dialong by selecting a rango of notes and pressing CTRL+SHIFT+DELETE.
+You can bring up the special delete dialong by selecting a rango of notes and pressing **Ctrl+Shift+Delete**.

 ![](images/DeleteSpecial.png#center)

 * **Delete Notes** : If checked, will delete all the selected notes.

 * **Delete Effects** : You can choose here the list of effects to delete.
 All unchecked effects will be preserved.
 The start of the next paste will be where the last one ended.